 Homer’s Odyssey is the story of an old soldier’s quest for home after a decade of dreadful war.
 His tests vary from keeping his ships safe from crashing rocks to escaping the clutches of a love goddess.
 Escaping a love goddess?
 Yes.
 There’s a marvellous bit where he explains to the goddess that, for all the delights of living with her, what he actually needs and wants is to be with his wife Penelope.
 He longs to grow old with her and watch the mortal furrows spread on her face.

 When Odysseus arrives home, his old dog Argos’s last act is to snuffle around Odysseus’ feet in recognition of his master, and fall dead at his feet.
 Does this convince Penelope that he is her long lost husband?
 No. She is being tormented by gangs of ‘suitors’ who are taking over the place, being nothing but trouble, and the last thing she needs is another one lying to try and jump the queue.
-Odysseus’ longbow is so massive that no-one could string it but the man himself.
-She asks him to string it now, and he does.
-Is she convinced?
-No. He must tell her something that no-one else in the world knows but the two of them.
-He whispers to her that he made their marital bed himself from the living oak of a single tree.
+Odysseus might have a chance if he could tell her something that no-one else in the world knows but the two of them.
+She asks him, seeing as he’s standing there being useless, to do her a favour and move her bed for her.
+He replies that he made their marital bed himself from the living oak of a single tree, and built their bedroom and their house around it.
 Now she has no doubt who he is and welcomes him home.
-His travails are over at last, and so are hers.